Build a leadership team that trusts, communicates and performs.

 Trust returns to the room

-People begin to understand each other’s voices, pressure patterns, and good intent.
-Conversations become less guarded and more honest.
+People begin to understand one another’s voices, pressure patterns, and good intent.

 Communication becomes clearer

-Leaders learn how they naturally communicate, how others may experience them, and how to speak in ways that land with more care and clarity.
+Leaders learn how they come across and how to speak in ways others can receive.

 Three people chatting and smiling in an indoor setting with decorative lighting and greenery.